mikeorte/gamified-fitness-tracker/README.md

 - Create an account or log in if you already have one.
 - Connect your wearable device to start tracking your fitness activities.
 - Set your fitness goals and start earning rewards!
+- **Manage Profile**: Update your account information and view your activity history.

 ### Sign Up/Log In: